Maximal edge-traversal time in First Passage Percolation: Abstract

 \section{Abstract}

-In this paper, we study the maximal edge-traversal time (simply we call maximal weight hereafter) on the optimal paths in the first passage percolation for several edge distributions, including the Pareto and Weibull distributions.
+In this paper, we study the maximal edge-traversal time on optimal paths in First-passage percolation on the lattice $\Z^d$ for several edge distributions, including the Pareto and Weibull distributions.
 It is known to be unbounded when the edge distribution has unbounded support [J. van den Berg and H. Kesten.
 Inequalities for the time constant in first-passage percolation.
 Ann.
 Appl.
 Probab.
 56-80, 1993].
-We determine the order of the growth up to a multiplicative constant.
+We determine the order of the growth depending on the tail of the edge distribution.